mantidproject/mantid/dev-docs/source/MVPDesign.rst

 i.e. separate files for different classes etc. Sub packages are recommended for grouping together logical sets of files.

-For the interface to appear from within MantidPlot create a startup python file under the ``Code/Mantid/scripts`` directory.
+For the interface to appear from within MantidWorkbench, create a startup python file under the ``Code/Mantid/scripts`` directory.
 Assuming the code for the interface is in a directory called foo_app then the startup file would look like: